 Accordingly, Park et al. (2015) indicated that the presence of these forms of violence and their perpetrators negatively affect the level of trust and organisational justice that health workers have in their work environment.
 Similarly, a related finding was identified in a study on workplace violence among nurses in Hong Kong (Cheung, & Yip, 2017).
 Cheung and Yip identified that workplace violence was associated with deliberate self-harm and anxiety symptoms.
 Their finding presented a similar trend of verbal abuse as the highest occurring form of violence among their participants.
 This was followed by physical assault and then sexual harassment.
-Interestingly, the majority of perpetrators of workplace violence against nurses were patients followed by their relatives, work colleagues, and work supervisors.
+Interestingly, the majority of perpetration in the work police and work supervisors.